OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_52.rst

 Recreate the Federation salves
 ================================================================================

 This section applies only to environments working in a Federation.

+For the **master zone**: Snapshot the shared tables using the ``onedb`` tool.
 Please refer to the :ref:`federation guide <federationconfig>` for more details.

-For the **master zone**: Snapshot the shared tables.

-For a **slave zone**: Each slave should be already configured and updated to last OpenNebula version.
-You only need to restore the shared tables in the previous step.
+For a **slave zone**: Each slave should be already configured, i.e. ``oned.conf`` should include the ``ZONE_ID`` for the slave, auth files present and OpenNebula updated to last version.
+You only need to restore the shared tables saved in the previous step and start the slave zone.

 Reload Start Scripts
 ================================